BY SOFO ARCHON

 “Look, here’s the little trick I use that makes all my problems disappear.” —Master Positive Thinker

-To give you an analogy, “positive thinking” is like being in a house that’s on fire, while trying to convince yourself that everything’s OK, believing that this way the fire is going to disappear.
-Of course, the fire will keep on burning and growing wilder until it eventually consumes the entire house and yourself along with it.
+To give you an analogy, “positive thinking” is like being in a house that has caught fire yet doing nothing about it other than wishing that the fire goes away.
+Of course, the fire will keep on burning and growing wilder, until it eventually consumes the entire house and yourself along with it.

 That’s why I call “positive thinking” a nonsense philosophy: Not only does it not work, it is counterproductive too – that is, it creates the exact opposite results of what it seeks.
 The question, then, is why do so many people buy into it?